jtlapp/electron-affinity/README.md

 Here are a few things to note about this API:

 - All methods return promises even when they don't need to.
-This allows all IPC calls to main to use `ipcRenderer.invoke()`, keeping Electron Affinity simple.
+This allows all IPC calls to the main process to use `ipcRenderer.invoke()`, keeping Electron Affinity simple.
 - Even though `writeData()` received `data` via IPC, it exists as an instance of `Data` with the `format()` method available.
 - The usage of the `private` modifier has no effect on Electon Affinity.
 Instead, it is the `_` prefix that prevents members `_dataSource`, `_dataset`, and `_checkforError()` from being exposed as IPC methods.
 - If the data source encounters an error, `_checkForError()` returns the error (sans stack trace) to the window to be thrown from within the renderer.
-- Exceptions thrown by `open()`, `read()`, or `write()` do not get returned to the window and instead cause exceptions within main.
+- Exceptions thrown by `open()`, `read()`, or `write()` do not get returned to the window and instead cause exceptions within the main process.

-Main makes this API available to windows by calling `exposeMainApi` before the windows attempt to use the API:
+The main process makes this API available to windows by calling `exposeMainApi` before the windows attempt to use the API:

 ```ts
 import { exposeMainApi } from "electron-affinity/main";